qmit-pro/node-vault-sync/README.md

 # node-vault-sync

-Generate configuration object from HashiCorp Vault by automatic authenticating with ***locally cached token*** or ***kubernetes*** service account in pod environment.
+Generate configuration object ***synchronously*** from HashiCorp Vault by automatic authenticating with ***locally cached token*** or ***kubernetes*** service account in pod environment.

 ## 1. About
-- This module is built for removal of Secret and ConfigMap mount for applications in kubernetes to pursue identical way between local development and remote deployment in kubernetes.
+- This module is built to pursue identical configuration mount way between local development and remote deployment in kubernetes.
 - This module exports a single function to create an JavaScript Object (or any type).
 - The function works in synchronous way by mimicking RPC call for asynchronous HTTP requests.
 It is a bad practice, but this is for the synchronous configuration loading at bootstrap.
 - How it works: